 As it was about 12 noon, Alan and the kids opted for kebabs and I walked around in search of a bakery.
 I was successful with my quest and the other family members were also happy with their selection.
 Next it was on to the museum!

 The Guggenheim in Bilbao, the perfect stop from Santander to La Rioja

 Website for the Guggenheim Bilbao, just in case you want to add to your itinerary.

 The first thing we noticed was the gigantic puppy dog sculpture made from fresh flowers.
 It was absolutely amazing.
 We were a little concerned with the kids being bored in the museum, but it turns out that we had nothing to worry about.
 We were there a few hours and not once was there a complaint.
 In fact, there were times when we had to rush them along.

 We had a bit of fun taking photos in the Andy Warhol Exhibit and going through the mazes on the lower level as well.
 There were some really weird and dark exhibits as well, but we enjoyed them all.
 We even loved hanging out around back, along the river.
 There is so much to see inside and out, so we would recommend a stop by for sure.

 Continuing on our trip from Santander to La Rioja

 Next it was on to La Rioja, Navarrete to be exact.
-This was a little bit of a dip south off of the coast, but we need to drop Lars off for his week of volunteer work.
-Yep, Lars was volunteering at a teen camp for the week.
+This was a little bit of a dip south off of the coast, but we need to drop our son off for his week of volunteer work.
+Yep, hr was volunteering at a teen camp for the week.
 He was offering up his native English-speaking skills, in exchange for a memorable week at camp.
 He will write-up a bit more about his adventures for that week, but he left with many lifelong friendships.